F5Networks/f5-cloud-libs/README.md

       --host <ip_address>                                                                        BIG-IP management IP to which to send commands.
       -u, --user <user>                                                                          BIG-IP admin user name.
       -p, --password <password>                                                                  BIG-IP admin user password.
 Use this or --password-url
-      --password-url <password_url>                                                              URL (only file URL is currently supported) to locatoin that contains BIG-IP admin user password.
+      --password-url <password_url>                                                              URL (file, http(s)) to location that contains BIG-IP admin user password.
 Use this or --password
       --port <port>                                                                              BIG-IP management SSL port to connect to.
 Default 443.
       --no-reboot                                                                                Skip reboot even if it is recommended.
       --background                                                                               Spawn a background process to do the work.
 If you are running in cloud init, you probably want this option.